-Due to the nature of operations and specific clientele (majority comprises of legal persons) the Company, during the period under review was subject to concentration risk due to high share of income generated by a few corporate clients.
+Due to the nature of operations and specific clientele the Company, during the period under review was subject to concentration risk as the Company's clientele is sourced from a single jurisdiction.

 The Company also faces a level of concentration risk arising from its exposure to a single credit institution where the entire cash and cash equivalent balances are held.
-The exposure represents 61% of its own funds and is within the Company's acceptable risk limits.
+The exposure represents 66.69% of its own funds and is within the Company's acceptable risk limits.